Fascinating Facts About Small-Yellow-Birds You Should Know

 Yellow-bellied elaenia perched on branch with olive upperparts yellow belly and small crest

-The Yellow Bellied Elaenia Is A Tropical Flycatcher Found In Central And South America.
-Unlike Warblers And Finches This Bird Belongs To The Tyrant Flycatcher Family.
-It Has A Grayish Olive Body A Yellow Belly And A Faint Crest That Can Be Raised When Excited Though Not As Brightly Colored As Some Yellow Birds Its Constant Chattering Calls And Energetic Behavior Make It Stand Out.
+The Yellow Bellied Elaenia Is One Of The Most Active Small Yellow Birds Found Across Central And South America.
+Unlike Finches And Warblers This Lively Species Belongs To The Tyrant Flycatcher Family.
+It Has A Grayish Olive Body A Bright Yellow Belly And A Soft Crest That It Raises When Excited.
+Though Not As Vivid As Some Other Small Yellow Birds Its Constant Chattering Calls And Quick Movements Make It Easy To Notice In The Wild.

 Yellow-Bellied Sunbird